About the KCM Numeracy Counts Academy

 Teachers will:

-- understand the progression of math fluency standards in the Kentucky Academic Standards
+- understand and define fluency across mathematical domains in the Kentucky Academic Standards through the Academy Guiding Frameworks

 September-December Year One